Pistacia chinensis: Taxonomy

 Some botanists merge Pistacia integerrima into this species as the subspecies P. chinensis ssp. integerrima, with the plants considered here then becoming the subspecies P. chinensis ssp. chinensis.

 Distribution and habitat

 Its native range is on hill and mountain forests on rocky soils at 100-3600 m above sea level.
 It is found in Mainland China (excluding the far north and the far west) and Taiwan.

+Invasiveness

+Chinese Pistache is an up-and-coming invasive species in the United States, especially in Texas.
+It invades natural areas negatively altering habitats for native animals and reduces biodiversity.

 Ecology

 Chinese pistache grows best in full sun, being intolerant of shade; it is the most frost-tolerant species of Pistacia, tolerating temperatures down to about -25 °C, yet it is most highly regarded in warm climates.
 It is planted for its impressive fall colors, which develop at least as far south as Orlando, Florida.
-In the low-elevation deserts of Arizona, it is the only tree whose leaves turn scarlet in fall.

 Uses

 It is a popular choice for street trees in urban settings because it is very drought tolerant and can survive harsh environments.
 It is also used as an understock for Pistacia vera.
 In China, the oil from the seeds is used for biodiesel production.
 The wood is used for production of furniture, and yields a yellow dye.

 It is also used in classical Chinese garden design.